jaime-olivares/vscode-yuml/README.md

 * By right clicking on the document's title tab and selecting the option: *View yUML Diagram*

 ## Extension Settings
-No settings yet
+No settings yet.

 ## Dependencies
 This extension doesn't have any dependency.
-It is a pure javascript application.
+It is a pure javascript application with everything needed already embedded.

 ## Issue reporting
 If you have experience developing Visual Studio Code extensions, please propose a detailed solution for any reported issue.